Director, Office of the Vice-President (Administration) and University Registrar

 A student who is unfit to study may be placed on mandatory leave for a period determined by the Vice-President (Administration) and University Registrar with consideration of the maximum time limits for completing a course.

-Where proceedings have been brought against a student under the Management of student misconduct policy (E/8.1) and it appears that the student’s concerning behaviours may be because of a health or disability related condition, the Chair of the Student Misconduct Committee may suspend further proceedings and refer the student to the Vice-President (Administration) and University Registrar.
+Where proceedings have been brought against a student under the Management of student misconduct policy (E/8.1) and it appears that the student’s concerning behaviours may be better managed under the Fitness to Study policy, the Chair of the Student Misconduct Committee may suspend further proceedings and refer the student to the Vice-President (Administration) and University Registrar.

 University Appeals Committee determines appeals by students against decisions made by the Vice-President (Administration) and University Registrar in relation to fitness to study.